 The table below lists the historical constituents of EURO STOXX 50 stock index.
 If a company was part of the index during the last trading day of a year, it has been marked with “X”.
 EURO STOXX 50 includes 50 major companies based in the Eurozone.
 On average, two index components have been replaced per year since 1997.

 EURO STOXX 50 – Historical Index Components

-For full details how the components have been changing, including the exact dates, purchase a dataset that has the change history since 12/31/1997.
+For full details how the EURO STOXX 50 index components have been changing, purchase a dataset that provides a complete change history and historical components since 12/31/1997.
 Examine what the dataset looks like.
 We also provide a similar dataset for STOXX Europe 600 index that provides the historical components of the STOXX 600 since 1/1/2007.
 Check a sample file from here.

 EURO STOXX 50 index